Shraddha-Hosatti/upstac/README.md

 `./network.sh down`

+Important : Use this command in order to shut down the network and restart it, directly deleting dockers can cause issues.

 ### Stop Insurance

 This will create artifacts and run docker images for HospitalA, HospitalB and Government

 `./insurance-network.sh down`

+Important : Use this command in order to shut down the network and restart it, directly deleting dockers can cause issues.

 ### Update chaincode common (Optional)